ptitSeb/box86/docs/X86WINE.md

  - Download all the install files (.deb, .zip, or even .pol files) for the version of Wine you wish to install
  - Unzip or dpkg the install files into one folder
  - Move that folder to the directory that you wish Wine to run from (in TwisterOS, this is `~/wine/` by default)
+ - If you are running box86/i386-wine on a 64bit ARM OS (aarch64), you will also have to install some extra armhf libraries.
  - Go to `/usr/local/bin` and make symlinks or scripts that will point to your main wine binaries (`wine`, `winecfg`, and `wineserver`).
  - Boot wine to create a new wineprefix (`wine wineboot`).
  - Download winetricks (which is simply a very complicated bash script), make it executable, then copy it to `/usr/local/bin`.